Tour Only Price from £700

 **Please note if Bristol is exceptionally busy we may move our overnight stop to the city of Bath.

-Please note on this day you will join a new group of travelling companions and meet your new driver-guide
+Please note on this day you will join a new group of travelling companions in the Cotswolds and meet your new driver-guide.

 Today is all about The Peak District National Park, known for its stunning views and small but bustling market towns.
 We’ll be stopping in the pretty spa town of Buxton, the highest elevated market town in England!
 We’ll then make our way to Bakewell, famous for Bakewell pudding; a delicious English dessert with a flaky pastry base, a layer of sieved jam, and a topping of egg and almond paste.
 Perfect for an afternoon snack!
 Another highlight of Bakewell is the lavish stately home of Chatsworth House - set in idyllic gardens, there’s plenty to explore inside and out.
 We’ll spend our third evening in York, which has been named the most haunted city in Europe, but don’t worry our guide will get you safely to your accommodation for the night.